 OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

-If you are designing the data backbone for a plant, a fleet of machines, or a multi-site manufacturing operation, the opc ua vs mqtt sparkplug b decision is one of the most consequential architectural choices you will make — and one of the most misunderstood.
+If you are designing the data backbone for a plant, a fleet of machines, or a multi-site manufacturing operation, this decision is one of the most consequential architectural choices you will make — and one of the most misunderstood.
 The two are routinely framed as competitors, as if picking one means rejecting the other.
 In practice they were engineered for different problems, sit at different layers, and increasingly appear side by side in the same architecture.
 OPC UA is a rich, semantically deep, service-oriented framework with a full information model, browsable address space, methods, and companion specifications.
 MQTT Sparkplug B is a lightweight, broker-mediated publish/subscribe convention that adds stateful awareness, birth/death certificates, and report-by-exception on top of plain MQTT.
 One is a cathedral of interoperability; the other is a fast, flat, firewall-friendly message bus.
-Choosing well means understanding what each was built to do, where each breaks down, and how the convergence of OPC UA over MQTT is quietly reshaping the question.
+Choosing well means understanding what each was built to do, where each breaks down, and how the convergence of OPC UA over MQTT — and now OPC UA FX at the field level — is quietly reshaping the question.
 What this covers:

 Context and Background